Timeline of the VKR Group

 everyday lives.
 We did it then, and we do it now.
 Today VKR Holding’s companies employ

-Please explore the VKR Group’s milestones over more than 75 years.
+Please explore the VKR Group’s milestones over 80 years.

 Head of the company history department: